ColinRobbins/ha-hildebrandglow-dcc/README.md

 - Electric Cost (Today)

   Cost in pence of electricity used today
+- Electric Consumption (Year)

+  Consumption for the year to date in kWh
 - Electric Tariff Standing

   Todays standing charge for electricity (GBP)